 5. Regulatory Uncertainty and Compliance Costs

-6. Attribution Obstacles in a Multi-Touch World
+6. Attribution Challenges in a Multi-Touch World

 Studies by Edelman’s Trust Barometer show that 81% of consumers now expect brands to act as a force for good, not just profit.
 This creates both an opportunity and a responsibility: marketers must ensure their campaigns align with ethical values and avoid performative gestures that audiences can easily spot as insincere.

-Definitive Thoughts
+Final Thoughts

-- Embed compliance and ethical considerations into every campaign
+• Embed compliance and ethical considerations into every campaign

-As Tara Nguyen summarizes: “Video marketing isn’t about chasing the next tool—it’s about building relationships that outlast algorithms.”
+As Tara Nguyen summarizes: “Tech marketing isn’t about chasing the next tool—it’s about building relationships that outlast algorithms.”
 In an time where technology shifts overnight, that philosophy may be the most -proof strategy of all.